Harris Timer / Scheduling Malfunction

 • Verify current time: Use the Harris keypad to check and correct the current time and date.

-• Review schedules: Confirm that start/stop times and speeds are correctly programmed and not overlapping or disabled.
+• Review schedules: Confirm that start/stop times and speeds are correctly programmed and are not overlapping or disabled.

 • Check for power loss: If the pump frequently loses power, consider installing an uninterruptible power supply for the control circuit or correcting the electrical issue.

-If schedules still fail to run correctly, the internal clock or memory on the control PCB may be failing and the module should be replaced.
+If schedules still fail to run correctly, the internal clock or memory on the control PCB may be failing, and the module should be replaced.

 Advertisements